houchangsheng/AppSketch/README.md

 ### Files
 - libprotoident: Libprotoident library related files
-- sketch.hpp sketch.cpp: the implementation of AppSketch
+- AppSketch.h: the implementation of AppSketch
+- USS.h: the implementation of USS
+- DMatrix.h: the implementation of DMatrix
+- WavingSketch.h: the implementation of WavingSketch
+- HeavyGuardian.h: the implementation of HeavyGuardian
-- sketch2.hpp sketch2.cpp: the implementation of Enhanced TCM
+- ColdFilter.h: the implementation of Cold Filter
-- main.hpp main.cpp: the interface of traffic analysis using AppSketch\Enhanced TCM
+- BenchMark.h: the interface of traffic analysis using AppSketch and other methods
+- main.cpp: the experiments on AppSketch and other methods

 ### Required Libraries
 - libtrace 4.0.1 or later